Game Plan For The Week - Cramer's Mad Money (11/17/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Friday, November 17.

 The market's rally on Friday was irrational and was not about earnings.
-Despite good earnings, the positive action in the respective stocks could be see but the overall market was determined by external factors.
+Despite good earnings, the positive action in the respective stocks could be seen but the overall market was determined by external factors.
 Cramer expected the coming week to be similar.
 With that, he discussed the game plan for the week.

 Monday